dohnalik/lakewest-devdac/README.md

 Streamer Software - any software running on lakewest DevDAC hardware using this open protocol

-DevDAC - lakewest hardware - visible as USB composite device to the Streamer Software as:
+DevDAC - LakeWest hardware - visible as USB composite device to the Streamer Software as:

             *USB Audio Class 2 device (suport up to 768kHz 32 bits, DSD512 native, DoP256)
             *CDC USB device COM port - 115200, 8, N, 1 - active with this protocol